suxuekun/libpyiotcloud/_setup_devguide/README.md

 		-  Publish:
 		   topic: server/DEVICEID/get_gpio_voltage
 		   payload: { 'value': { 'voltage': int } }
+		   // voltage is an index of the value in the list of voltages
+		   //   ["3.3 V", "5 V"]

 		F. SET GPIO VOLTAGE
 		-  Receive:
 		   topic: DEVICEID/set_gpio_voltage
 		   payload: { 'voltage': int }
+		   // voltage is an index of the value in the list of voltages
+		   //   ["3.3 V", "5 V"]
 		-  Publish:
 		   topic: server/DEVICEID/set_gpio_voltage
 		   payload: {}